- Run the create-sync-pipe-config tool.

 - Enter the host and port of the source endpoint server.
 The Sync Source can specify a single server or multiple servers in a replicated topology.
 The server tests that a connection can be established.

-The Sync User account enables PingDataSync Server to access the source
+this account.
+The Sync User account enables PingDataSync to access

 Configure the destination endpoint server